hobediente/Recipe_Recommender_System_Project/README.md

 # 1. Data Collection:
 In this step I collect, synthesize, and store recipe data.

+# 2. Data Cleaning:
+In this step I clean columns, handle nulls, and scale

-# 2. Exploratory Analysis:
+# 3. Exploratory Analysis:
 In this step recipe features are explored and visualized.

-# 3. Data Cleaning:
+# 4. More Data Cleaning:
 In this step NLP cleaning of recipes takes place.

-# 4. Modeling Sales:
+# 5. Modeling Sales:
 In this step I build a system that reccomends recipes from my dataset that come closest to the desired nutrition meterics and ingredients specified by users.

 ### *For results, limitations, and takeaways scroll to bottom*